 The First Sale of the Year is also held at the popular commercial facility Chitose Outlet Mall Rera in Chitose City near Sapporo, and more than 2,000 lucky bags are sold on New Year's Day every year.
-Every year other popular events, such as a lottery limited to lucky bag purchasers, are held, but in 2021 due to the coronavirus only lucky bags (known as ‘fukubukuro’) will be sold.
+Every year other popular events, such as a lottery limited to lucky bag purchasers, are held.
+Please see the official website for details on this year's sales.

 10. Enjoy skiing for the first time in the New Year at Niseko